July 1788. John Tarrel was born in Hilton on the 17th, his father was also John Tarrel, a fisherman, the name of his

 October 1973.
 Angus J. Campbell becomes headmaster of Hilton School.

 July 1978.
 The launching of a small boat in Balintore harbour became a farce when, first a tractor belonging to Paterson and Sons became stuck in the mud, then a large excavator was called in from Highland Fabricators to pull the tractor out and it also got stuck in the mud.
 Then the tide came in and both machines were left overnight submerged before a Highland Fabricators crane lifted them from the water the next day.

 October 1978.
-Ewen McRae, Commercial Hotel, Balintore, who fought with the Seaforths in WW1 and emigrated to the USA in 1920’s dies in Chicago, where he worked in the car industry, at the age of 79.
+Ewen McRae, Commercial Hotel, Balintore, who fought with the Seaforths in WW1 and emigrated to the USA in 1920’s dies in Detroit, where he worked in the car industry, at the age of 79.

 October 1983.
 James Allan’s football career with Swindon comes to an end when his arm is shattered in a collision with another player.

 March 1984.
 Heather Bell [nee Vass], Hilton, murdered in Inverness.